Michael Masi would be ‘fearing for his life’ if Verstappen had lost 2021 F1 title, says defiant Russell

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-George Russell has slammed Max Verstappen’s behaviour and says former F1 race director Michael Masi would be “fearing for his life” if the Red Bull driver had lost the 2021 title in the manner Lewis Hamilton did.
+“There’s truth on both sides.
+If you don’t do that, you’re falling short of your role.
+It’s just weak.

-In an extraordinary media session in Abu Dhabi, Mercedes team principal Toto Wolff stood next to Russell and defended his driver amid his row with Verstappen – and labelled Red Bull boss Christian Horner a “yapping little terrier.”
+“Just weak.
+How can he feel entitled to comment about my driver?
+Having spent 90 seconds to think about it, yapping little terrier.
+Always something to say.”

-Yet Russell, responding after Verstappen had accused the Brit of “lying” in the stewards room after their clash at the last race in Qatar, was determined to “set the record straight” ahead of the final race of the season.
+The dispute has reignited the Mercedes vs Red Bull rivalry since the dramatic end to the 2021 season, as Russell slammed Verstappen’s behaviour and said former F1 race director Michael Masi would be “fearing for his life” if the Red Bull driver had lost the title in the manner Lewis Hamilton did.

 Asked whether Verstappen’s behaviour has been enabled by the leniency of stewards in the past, Russell said: “He’s been enabled because nobody has stood up to him.